MdotAmaan/BSCustomTrailsGuide/README.md

-## Mdot's Custom Trails Guide
+## Getting started

+This guide will show you how to get a simple custom trail working on your sabers

-This guide assumes you have already followed [angeliod0103's Guide to making your own sabers](https://bs.assistant.moe/Sabers/).
+It assumes you have already followed [angeliod0103's Guide to making your own sabers](https://bs.assistant.moe/Sabers/).
 If you haven't looked at that yet, please do so before continuing with this guide.

 ## Custom Trail Script